Gaming Universal

 Gaming Universal (or PBM Universal) was a magazine dedicated to play-by-mail games.
 The magazine was published between 1983 and 1988, in two separate print runs with Bob McLain as editor of both editions.
 Its first print run was published by Imagascape Industries between November 1983 and 1985.
 The first issue was called PBM Universal, with a name change by the second issue.
 The second edition ran between 1987 and 1988, published by Aftershock Publishing.
 The magazine received average to positive reviews from other magazine editors and reviewers.

 Contents

-Gaming Universal was a professionally produced magazine devoted to the play-by-mail game field.
+Gaming Universal was a professionally published magazine covering the play-by-mail game field.
 An "epic poem" by L. Sprague de Camp appeared in the second issue, which was panned by readers due to its non-PBM theme.

 Initial publication

 The magazine was first published in November 1983 by Imagascape Industries.
 Rick Loomis, of Flying Buffalo, Inc., noted that this was because Bob McLain had identified the lack of a professional independent PBM magazine.
 McClain said that the PBM magazine at the time with an exclusive hold on the market was The Nuts & Bolts of PBM.
 Flagship magazine began publication in the United Kingdom the month before Gaming Universal's first issue was published.

 The first issue was called PBM Universal.
 It became Gaming Universal on the second issue.
 The magazine began with heavy advertising, known writers, and extensive PBM game analysis.
 According to Loomis, the first three issues were published, albeit all late, before McLain realized that a PBM magazine wouldn't be profitable due to the small gaming base and lack of advertising budgets in PBM companies.
 In the Spring 1985 issue, Flagship announced that Gaming Universal, their "main rival in the international PBM arena" had collapsed.
 Flagships editor, Nicky Palmer, noted that Bob McLain had built a "large subscription and advertising base" and created a quality product, but let it go in favor of a non-gaming multi-million dollar business.
 In an article called "The Rise and Fall of Gaming Universal" in a 1985 issue of Space Gamer, McLain stated that the PBM industry at the time could not support a high-end PBM publication and the venture ended up losing money.
 He added that the publication enabled various things, such as the PBM Mass Mailer "which enabled moderators to reach 10,000 prospective customers".